Cooling a facility can be expensive, but you can lessen the costs with a few proactive measures.

 Solution: Consider retrofitting your HVAC equipment.

-Retrofitting your HVAC system and its equipment is a cost-effective alternative which can improve your commercial HVAC without having to go through an entire HVAC replacement process.
+Retrofitting your HVAC system and its equipment is a cost-effective alternative that can improve your commercial HVAC without having to go through an entire HVAC replacement process.
 Retrofitting your air conditioners and heating equipment can significantly enhance any facility or building’s comfort with consistent temperatures and humidity.
 According to the Department of Energy, you can save up to 35% of annual energy costs if you increase HVAC energy efficiency by adding or replacing parts.

 Some methods of retrofitting include: